Reading Data from Database Query Results

 Provar supports Data Driven Testing by reading data from Database Query results using the Parameter Value Source.
-This page describes how to configure Provar to read data from Database Query results.
+This page describes configuring Provar to read data from Database Query results.

 Broadly, this support article consists of two parts: